cosmos/gaia/docs/resources/service-providers.md

 ### Available Commands

-All available CLI commands will be shown if you just execute `gaiad`:
+All available CLI commands are shown when you run the `gaiad` command:

 ```bash
 gaiad